Components and topologies for Persistent Chat Server in Lync Server 2013

 Each instance of SQL Server can contain only a single back-end database and a single Persistent Chat database.

-For details about collocation of all server roles and databases, see Supported Server Collocation in the Supportability documentation.
+For details about collocation of all server roles and databases, see Supported server collocation in Lync Server 2013 in the Supportability documentation.

 Persistent Chat Server supports the following topologies: